Protein Expression Market Overview

 GLOBAL PROTEIN EXPRESSION MARKET, BY PRODUCT AND SERVICES, $M (2013 – 2023)

-Geographically, the market is segmented into North America, Europe, Asia-Pacific, Latin America and Middle East and Africa.
-North America dominated the global market in 2016 followed by Europe.
-Asia-Pacific is expected to register the fastest growth during the forecast period, owing to rising prevalence of diseases such as cardiovascular disease and diabetes, growing aging population, increasing R&D spending and rising per capita income.
+On the basis of geography, the market is categorized into North America, Asia-Pacific (APAC), Europe, Latin America (LATAM), and Middle East & Africa (MEA).
+Among these, the protein expression market, in 2016, was dominated by North America, followed by Europe; however, APAC is expected to record the fastest growth during the forecast period.
+This would be due to the growing prevalence of diseases such as diabetes and cardiovascular diseases, surge in R&D spending, increasing aging population, and rise in the per capita income.

 Protein Expression Market Dynamics

 Major trends in the protein expression market are the increasing number of acquisitions and rising research activities on recombinant-based protein expression.
 One of the most powerful molecular biology techniques used in the life sciences sector is the production of recombinant proteins.
 Abundant production of purified and desired recombinant proteins has extensive application in industrial processes, and it is also useful for diagnosing and treating diseases.
 Due to the fact that good-quality recombinant proteins can be produced in adequate amount, major players are investing in recombinant-based protein expression.

 The protein expression market is being driven by various factors, such as aging population, increasing prevalence of chronic diseases, technological advancements, and availability of funding for protein-based research.